kuttaineh/vid-dl/README.md

 * Again, press: [control] and [D]. // In this context Terminal communicates [EOT](https://en.wikipedia.org/wiki/End-of-Transmission_character), not [EOF](https://en.wikipedia.org/wiki/End-of-file) as above, thus the shell session is ended.
 - - -
 ## Now let's try it!
-Press, at the same time, the keyboard keys: [command] and [N]. // this opens a new Terminal window with a fresh shell session.
+From within the Terminal.app press, at the same time, the keyboard keys: [command] and [N]. // this opens a new Terminal window with a fresh shell session — one where the aliases defined in .zshrc are ready to go.

 > “What's a shell?”
 In computing lingo, a shell is an interface to your computer operating system's [user space](https://techterms.com/definition/user_space).